deltics/azure-pipeline-templates/README.md

 2. The main build step uses the specified Delphi version and platform to determine the compiler for use in the build and the required `lib` path to be added (as a minimum) to the search paths.
 If required, IDE FixPack compilers are located and specified for use in preference over the standard compilers.

-3. The working directory is set to the folder containing the specified project, where subfolders are then created to hold compiler output (`.bin`) and test results (`.results`).  _The build step itself makes no use of the `.results` folder and its use in any consuming build pipeline is entirely optional_.
+3. Two folders are created in the initial working folder.
+For simplicity you can think of this as the "root" of the repository from which you are building.
+The two folders are for compiler output (`.bin`) and test results (`.results`).  _The build step itself makes no use of the `.results` folder and its use in any consuming build pipeline is entirely optional_.

-4. A compiler configuration file is created with settings for search paths (`-I`, `-R`, `-U`), application target (`-D` = `CONSOLE` or `GUI`) and output directories for exe and dcu files (`.bin`).
+4. The working directory is then set to the folder containing the specified project where a compiler configuration file is created for that project (`<project>.cfg`).
+This is created with settings for search paths (`-I`, `-R`, `-U`), application target (`-D` = `CONSOLE` or `GUI`) and output directories for exe (`-E`) and dcu (`-N`) files.
+These last two are both set to the `.bin` folder created at step 3.  _NOTE: The search path settings applied to `-I`, `-R` and `-U` are all set initially to only the `lib` folder applicable to the Delphi version involved_.

+5. After executing any `preBuildInline` statements the compiler is then invoked.  _This is a good place to run `duget restore` as this will restore dependencies and update search paths in the `<project>.cfg` as required_.

-5. After executing any `preBuildInline` statements the compiler is then invoked.
-If the expected `exe` file is found in the `.bin` folder, the compilation is deemed successful, otherwise failure is reported.
-If successful, any `postBuildInline` statements are executed.
+6. The working folder is reset to the 'root' of the repo and if the expected `exe` file is found in the `.bin` folder, the compilation is deemed successful and any `postBuildInline` statements are executed.
+If the `exe` file is not found, failure is reported and the job status set to failed.

-6. Finally, any `postBuild` steps are executed.
+7. Finally, any `postBuild` steps are executed.
 If no [step conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml) are specified on those to determine otherwise, `postBuild` steps are only executed if the main build step and any `preBuild` steps were successful.

 ### Roadmap